INERRANCY AND DOCTRINAL PURITY

 He bowed his head.
 “It’s a gay pride bracelet!”

 My mind glazed as I remembered the “controversy” at our church.
-The national denomination had voted to allow women and gays to serve as ministers and marry same-sex couples.
+The national denomination voted to allow women and gays to serve as ministers and marry same-sex couples.

 Local leaders threw a fit.
 They said things like: The Bible says… We cannot in good conscience… God will judge… remember Sodom and Gomorrah… etc. etc.